orhanayd/noneDB/README.md

 # noneDB

-noneDB is free and opensource noSQL database for php projects.
+noneDB is free and open source noSQL database for php projects.
+No any installations!, just include and GO.

   - Fast,
   - Stable,